A Distributed Block-Split Gibbs Sampler with Hypergraph Structure for High-Dimensional Inverse Problems: Introduction

-and when the dimension of $\xb$ and $\yb$ increases.
-On the one hand, primal-dual proximal algorithms~\cite{Condat2013, Vu2013, Komodakis2015, Pesquet2015, Combettes2018} enable composite terms~\eqref{eq:g-multi} to be handled in parallel in the dual domain.
-In this context, the dual variables can be distributed on multiple workers.
-This strategy has also been adopted in \cite{Vono_etal_2019} to design an SPA Gibbs sampler tailored to distributions involving composite terms~\eqref{eq:g-multi}.
-On the other hand, to address problems with high dimensional variable $\xb$, a usual strategy in optimization consists in splitting $\xb$ into blocks $(\xb_k)_{1 \le k \le K}$ and either alternate between the blocks \cite{Bolte2014, Chouzenoux2016, Tseng92, TsengBCD2001}, or distribute the blocks over multiple workers \cite{Combettes2015, Pesquet2015}.
-In particular, in \cite{Pesquet2015}, the authors combine such block-coordinate approaches with primal-dual splitting techniques to parallelize and distribute both the primal and dual variables.
-Then, the associated minimisation problem is of the form
+Further, to address problems with high dimensional variable $\xb$, a usual strategy in optimization consists in splitting $\xb$ into blocks $(\xb_k)_{1 \le k \le K}$, and either alternate between the blocks \cite{Bolte2014, Chouzenoux2016, Tseng92, TsengBCD2001}, or distribute the blocks over multiple workers \cite{Combettes2015, Pesquet2015}.
+In particular, \cite{Pesquet2015} combine such block-coordinate approaches with primal-dual splitting techniques to parallelize and distribute both the primal and dual variables.
+Then, the associated minimization problem is of the form

-where, for every $k\in \{1, \ldots, K\}$, $h_k$ and $f_k$ only act on the $k$-th block of the variable $\xb \in \HHH$.
-In \cite{Pesquet2015}, the authors also combine the resulting algorithms with consensus constraints, imposing that all $(\xb_k)_{1 \le k \le K}$ are equal, to develop asynchronous distributed algorithms over hypergraph structures, allowing high flexibility in the choice of the distribution architecture.